Emertechs-Labs/e-chain/docs/deployment/BASE_TESTNET_DEPLOYMENT_READY.md

 ## 🎉 READY TO DEPLOY!

 All files have been pushed to GitHub and you're ready to deploy to Base testnet.
-Follow the steps above and you'll have your Echain contracts live on Base Sepolia testnet with full Curvegrid MultiBaas integration!
+Follow the steps above and you'll have your Echain contracts live on Base Sepolia testnet with full direct RPC integration!